weizhining/weizhining.github.io/README.md

 <ul class="ul1">

+<li>In Spring 2026, I was a lecturer for Math 420 Introduction to Number Theory and Math 520 Linear Algebra.</li>

 <li>In Fall 2025, I am a lecturer for Math 180 Multivariable Calculus.</li>

 <li>In Spring 2025, I was a lecturer for Math 1560 Number Theory.</li>